axie0320/15-418-Project/README.md

 ## **Platform**
 ---
-We plan to use GHC Cluters, C++ and OpenMP for this project We can utilize its task scheduling features.
+We plan to use GHC Cluters, C++ and OpenMP for this project.
+We can utilize its task scheduling features.
 <br><br>

 ## **Schedule**